El-Ezio/El-Ezio/README.md

 ###

-<p align="left">📚 I'm currently learning Peneteration Testing & Exploit Development <br>🎯 Goals: Work as a penetration tester or part of a threat hunting team.<br>🎲 Fun fact: The first computer bug was a real bug — a moth trapped in a Harvard Mark II computer in 1947!</p>
+<p align="left">📚 I'm currently learning Peneteration Testing & Exploit Development <br>🎯 Goals: Work as a penetration tester or part of a threat hunting team.<br>🎲 Fun fact: The first computer bug was a real bug, a moth trapped in a Harvard Mark II computer in 1947!</p>

 ###